 A conversation with one of our volunteer alumnae/i interviewers is an excellent way for you to learn more about Vassar and for us to learn more about you.
-These evaluative alumnae/i interviews are available for first-year applicants and take place from November through early March.
+These interviews are available for first-year applicants and take place from November through early-March.
 All interviews, whether in-person, at interviewing days, by phone, or by Skype/G-Chat are considered equally by the Office of Admission.
-After the conversation, the alumnae/i interviewer will send the Office of Admission their evaluation of your academic and personal strengths, which we will add to your application file.
+After the conversation, the alumnae/i interviewer will send the Office of Admission a summary of your academic and personal strengths, which we will add to your application file.
 We recognize not all students are able to meet with an alumnae/i interviewer, so if it is not possible to arrange an interview, rest assured that it will not negatively impact your application to Vassar.

 If you have questions about campus life and the Vassar experience, you may direct them to email@example.com.

 - Requests to meet with an alum will be processed only after we have received a student’s application and application fee or fee waiver.

 - Please be aware of our alumnae/i interview request deadlines.
 We cannot guarantee that requests made after the deadline for your application round will be accommodated.